thuliteio/seo.thulite.io/content/docs/built-ins/x-cards.md

 ## Generated meta tags

 If images aren't specified in the page front-matter, Thulite SEO searches for [image page resources](https://gohugo.io/content-management/image-processing/) with `feature`, `cover`, or `thumbnail` in their name.
 If no image resources with those names are found, the images defined in `config/_default/params.toml` are used instead.
-If no images are found at all, then an image-less Twitter `summary` card is used instead of `summary_large_image`.
+If no images are found at all, then an image-less `summary` card is used instead of `summary_large_image`.

 Thulite SEO uses the page title and description for the card’s title and description fields.
 The page summary is used if no description is given.